 Tunisia has one of the most sophisticated telecommunications and broadband infrastructures in North Africa.
 Penetration rates for mobile and internet services are s among the highest in the region.
 Stimulated by the Digital Tunisia 2020 program, a number of regulatory measures and infrastructure projects have been instituted aimed at improving internet connectivity to underserved areas.
 These in initiatives will also see the auction of spectrum in the 800MHz band for IoT and mobile services.
-For its part the incumbent telco Tunisie Telecom is investing to expand the reach and capabilities of its LTE network and build up a vectoring VDSL and fibre infrastructure.
+For its part the incumbent telco Tunisie Telecom has invested in its LTE network as well as vectoring VDSL and fibre infrastructure.
 The company is also in the process of migrating internet traffic to its new Broadband Network Gateway (BNG) platform.

 The events of the ‘Arab Spring’ revolution in 2011 drove the country into a brief recession, but GDP growth soon returned to pre-crisis levels.
 This encouraged growing confidence in economic recovery, though GDP growth has been modest.
-Political difficulties in recent years have also had an impact on the telecom sector, notably causing the delay in the sale of EIT’s 35% interest in Tunisie Telecom.
-Despite this, the government is pressing on with plans to list its 65% stake in Tunisie Telecom on the Tunis stock exchange, in part to help the company raise funds to enable it to pursue its expansion plans.
-These plans saw the company acquire the Maltese quad-play operator GO in August 2016.
-The government has also considered plans to offload its interests in Orange Tunisia and Ooredoo Tunisia.
+Political difficulties in recent years have also had an impact on the telecom sector.

 Ooredoo and Orange Tunisie are also licensed as fixed-line operators and have launched DSL and Fibre-to-the-Premises (FttP) services.
 In addition, a dozen public and private ISPs compete in this sector, supported by a nationwide fibre optic backbone network and international access via submarine and terrestrial fibre.